 Why Do My Teeth Feel Weird After Composite Bonding?
-Complete Guide
+(Normal vs Warning Signs)

 Composite Bonding

 Why Do My Teeth Feel Weird After Composite Bonding?
-Complete Guide
+(Normal vs Warning Signs)

 Composite bonding is a common dental treatment.
 It is used to fix chipped, cracked, or discoloured teeth.
 Dentists also use it to close small gaps or reshape teeth.
 The material used is a tooth-coloured resin.
 This resin is carefully applied, shaped, and hardened with a special light.
 It sticks to your teeth and gives them a smooth, natural look.